-Hunter Legal & Conveyancing offer an Estate Planning service to help clients and their families prepare for the future.
+Hunter Legal & Conveyancing offer an Estate Planning service to help clients and their families prepare for the future and whatever that may hold.

-We offer competitive fixed fee pricing for our Estate Planning based on your individual circumstances.
+We offer competitive fixed-fee pricing for our Estate Planning based on our client’s individual circumstances.

 Please phone us for an initial consultation on 1300 224 828, we will schedule an in-person meeting.
 Our office is located at 5 Church St, Maitland NSW 2320.
 Alternatively please use our contact page.